 What is acupuncture?

-Acupuncture works to help maintain your body’s equilibrium by regulating your Qi by using specific needles.
-I will use very fine needles to insert specific points on your body to regulate the flow of ‘Qi’, your body’s vital energy.
-For many lifestyles and environmental reasons, your Qi can become disturbed, depleted or blocked, resulting in some symptoms of pain and illnesses.
-Acupuncture can be an effective therapy to help you restore balance and promote physical and emotional harmony.
+Acupuncture works to help maintain your body’s equilibrium by regulating your Qi with specific needles.
+Very fine needles (thinner than hair!) are inserted at specific acupuncture points on your body to balance the flow of ‘Qi’, your body’s vital energy.
+For many lifestyles and environmental reasons, your Qi can become disturbed, depleted or blocked, resulting in some symptoms of pain, discomfort or illnesses.
+Acupuncture can be an effective therapy to help you restore balance and promote physical and emotional harmony and healing.

 Who has acupuncture?